-Meikle Ferry was the principal crossing of the Dornoch Firth (Caolas Dhòrnaich) for centuries, from its first mention in a charter of 1560 until about 1812.
+Meikle Ferry (‘large ferry,’ to contrast with Little Ferry) was the principal crossing of the Dornoch Firth (Caolas Dhòrnaich) for centuries, from its first mention in a charter of 1560 until about 1812.
 Its diminution in importance came about through tragedy, in the form of the 1809 Meikle Ferry Disaster.

 Meikle Ferry Disaster

 Unlike many ferry disasters, Meikle Ferry’s occurred in perfect crossing weather, having been brought about not by sailing conditions but through greed.
 The ferry was massively overloaded and capsized partway across.
 Of the 111 aboard, 99 were killed and only twelve were saved.

 While the overloading was the primary problem, it was badly exacerbated by the poor state of repair of the ferry – the ferrymen were apparently not keen on maintenance and re-investing their profits.
 Indeed, some witnesses alleged that they had clearly been drinking their profits instead and were working in an inebriated state.